tarcisi0neto/tarcisi0neto/README.md

 ### Hi guys!
 I'm Tarcísio Neto 🖐🏻
 <br>
-Here you can be see some my social midias.
+Here you can be see some my social medias.
 <br>